 It’s no surprise that in the current climate, lots of couples are choosing to plan a micro wedding.
 This small, yet perfectly formed small wedding is ideal for couples who are happy to plan a beautifully intimate wedding with less than 15 guests, to work in line with current government guidance for weddings.

 More people are planning a micro wedding!

-At One Curious Dream, our wedding planning team have seen an influx in couples who wish to plan a micro wedding now followed by a much larger wedding reception at a later stage and honestly, this feels like the best of both worlds at the moment.
-We know that so many couples have had their original wedding celebrations impacted this year and many now just want to be married and not wait until things settle down, and we totally understand this.
-The good news is whether you want to host a micro wedding now and party with a larger wedding reception later, or you simply want to plan a micro wedding and then begin married life together, we can help with both!
-Pop over to our micro wedding page for all the details!
+I know that so many couples have had their original wedding celebrations impacted this year and many now just want to be married and not wait until things settle down, and I naturally understand this.
+The good news is whether you want to host a micro wedding now and party with a larger wedding reception later, or you simply want to plan a micro wedding and then begin married life together, I can help with both!
+Pop over to my micro wedding page for all the details!